68rohitd/ML5-based-snake-game/README.md

 2. Unzip the file.
 3. open the terminal and navigate to the path where you unzipped the downloaded file.
 4. Run this command: `npm install -g http-server`, if local server is not installed.
 This will allow us to run the js files on localhost.
-5. Run this command: `browser-sync start --server -f -w` which has the benefit of reloading the browser autoatically after saving the file.
+5. Run this command: `browser-sync start --server -f -w` which has the benefit of reloading the browser automatically after saving the file.
 After running the command, go to the localhost address provided in the terminal.(example: http://localhost:3000).